-1. Tilt down the outboard motor.

-- Remove the flushing connector cap from the outboard motor, and screw in the hose joint. - 3.
+- 1. Tilt down the outboard motor. - 2.
+Remove the flushing connector cap from the outboard motor, and screw in the hose joint. - 3.
 Connect a water hose.
 Turn on the water and adjust the flow. - Continue flushing the outboard motor for 3 to 5 minutes - 4.
 After the flushing, be sure to reattach the flushing connector cap. - 5.
 Tilt up the outboard motor.

-1. Hose joint
+1. Hose joint (except US and Canada)

-ENOMO0085-A Flushing by test tank
+Flushing by test tank